 At the same time, without uniqueness, your app will simply get lost among similar products.
 So the real professional skill you should strive to hone is the ability to filter best practices that might be applied to your product and use them in a unique way.

 Nowadays, the number of gadgets people use on a daily basis is not limited just to a laptop and smartphone.
-Smartwatches, TV sets, tablets etc. are the devices that can be connected to the Internet and, thus, we may use them to access our favorite applications.
+Smartwatches, TV sets, tablets, etc. are devices that can be connected to the Internet and, thus, we may use them to access our favorite applications.
 This is the reason why the UX design community became concerned about consistency.

 As users, we are creatures of a habit.
 Due to this, we expect that our experience with a particular digital product will be the same regardless of the device we chose at a specific moment.
 Hence, designers not only need to create a stunning UX design for web or mobile, but they also have to think about how to make it consistent and predictable across different platforms.